 How much spending money do I need in Tanzania?

-If your safari and accommodation are pre-paid, budget $50–100/day for drinks, tips, souvenirs, and optional activities.
-Bring $200–400 in USD cash for tips and small purchases.
+If your safari and accommodation are pre-paid, budget $50–$100/day for drinks, tips, souvenirs and optional activities.
+Carry $200–$400 in USD cash for tips and small purchases where cards aren't accepted.

 How much does a Serengeti balloon safari cost?

-Hot air balloon safaris over the Serengeti cost $500–600 per person.
-It's expensive but unforgettable – floating over wildebeest herds at sunrise followed by champagne breakfast in the bush.
+Hot-air balloon safaris over the Serengeti cost $500–$600 per person.
+It's expensive but unforgettable — floating over wildebeest herds at sunrise, followed by a champagne breakfast in the bush.

 Conclusion: Is Tanzania Worth the Cost?

-Tanzania isn't cheap – but it delivers experiences you simply cannot find elsewhere.
+Tanzania isn't cheap — but it delivers experiences you simply can't find elsewhere.
 The Serengeti's endless plains, Ngorongoro's wildlife-packed crater, Kilimanjaro's summit, and Zanzibar's spice-scented streets create memories that last a lifetime.

 The three most important cost tips: